 Tianjin University, conducting research in computational photography advised by professor Shiguang

 If you need more information, my resume is available by email.

-- It can be confirmed that some datasets used in our article "Text Understanding from Scratch" have sample duplication issues.
-These issues include multiple instances of the same sample, and overlaps between training and testing data.
+- Data duplications issues in our article "Text Understanding from Scratch" have been fixed.
 For more information, please refer to my blog post.

 Google Scholar profile

 - Xiang Zhang, Yann LeCun.
 Text Understanding from Scratch.
 Arxiv 1502.01710.
 Datasets (more to come).
 Code.
-Dataset duplication issues.
+Dataset duplication issues (Resolved).